skaruna2/gdrpi/rpi4/rust-serial-demo/README.md

-# Rust-Serial-Demo
+# rust-serial-demo

-Besides receive_data_flush, all examples are from the serialport-rs crate which can be found here:
+Besides receive_data_flush.rs and command.rs, all examples are from the serialport-rs crate which can be found here:

 https://github.com/Susurrus/serialport-rs

-The receive_data_flush was copied from receive_data, but with the added call to io::stdio::flush() after each write.
+The receive_data_flush.rs was copied from receive_data.rs, but with the added call to io::stdio::flush() after each write.
 Without this, the data never appears.

-## Setup
+The command.rs is a combination of transmit.rs and receive_data_flush.rs.
+It transmits a command and receives the response.

+## Test Transmit and Receive with Rust

 ### On rpi4 and host
 ```